96boards/website/_projects/template/REAMDE.md

 ---
 # Title of your project used for the breadcrumb title and meta title.
 title:  Template
-# Permalink your proejct will reside under on the 96boards.org website.
+# Permalink your project will reside under on the 96boards.org website.
 # separate your title's words with dashes for SEO purposes.
 permalink: /projects/template-project/
 # Add a description of your project